-The bonus of this method is that you will get hundreds of entries from multiple designers and can iterate and provide feedback along the process.
-It’s like “circling in” on the perfect logo.
+The bonus of this method is that you will get hundreds of entries from multiple designers who can iterate and provide feedback along the way.
+This results in a custom-tailored logo.

-The key to success with a crowd-sourced logo is the feedback you provide along the process.
-If you can, try to select the most “designer-like” member of your team to manage the feedback.
-You will want a creative person who can see potential in the submitted logo options, not just take them at face value.
+The key to success with a crowd-sourced logo is the feedback that you provide the designers.
+If you can, try to select the most “designer-like” member of your team to give this feedback.
+You will want a creative person who can see potential in the submitted logo options—not just take them at face value.

 More keys to success:

-- It’s important to give feedback on every design you receive to guide the iterations on individual logos as well as the entire tournament (all designers can see other designers’ logos and your feedback).
+- It’s important to give feedback on every design you receive, so that there is guidance for each iteration of individual logos as well as the entire tournament (all designers can see other designers’ logos and your feedback).

-- Remember that there are humans on the other side of the process, so be kind. (it’s easy to forget this with how automated the process is).
+- Remember that there are humans on the other side of the process, so be kind.
+With how automated the process is, it’s easy to forget this aspect and be too harsh.

 - Some designers will wait to submit anything before you’ve given other designs some ranking/feedback, so be diligent about providing feedback at least daily.

-Buy a pre-fab logo then add your name, customize the font and download.
+Buy a pre-made logo, add your name, customize the font, and download.

 Browse the gallery of pre-designed logos and logo templates.
 Designs are only sold once (exclusive and full copyright).
-You can instantly customize the logo with your business name and change the font, or work with the designer for changes.
+You can instantly customize the logo with your business name, change the font, or work with the designer for changes.

-We used Logo Tournament for the Paid Memberships Pro logo and are very happy with the outcome.
-I chose to outsource our logo design not because I didn’t feel confident in my design skills, but because I was too close to the project to see it with fresh design eyes.
-If you’re feeling the same, try a tournament/crowd-sourced option.
+We used Logo Tournament for the Paid Memberships Pro logo and we’re very happy with the outcome.
+Even though I’m confident in my design skills, I chose to outsource our logo design because I wanted someone else to see our brand with fresh design eyes.
+If you’re feeling the same, you should consider trying a tournament/crowd-sourced option.